 British Airways Visa Signature Credit Card

-With the Chase British Airways credit card, you can earn up to 100,000 Avios if you’re a big spender.
-You start out with a bonus of 50,000 Avios after spending $3,000 within the first 3 months of applying for the card.
+With the Chase British Airways credit card, you can earn up a great amount of Avios if you’re a big spender.

 - Every calendar year you make $30,000 in purchases on your British Airways Visa card, you’ll earn a Travel Together Ticket good for two years.

 - Pay no foreign transaction fees when you travel abroad.